-I had an abundance of apples given to me by my neighbours.
-I did not want to see them go bad, but I didn’t want to make copious amounts of applesauce either!
+I had an abundance of apples given to me by my neighbors.
+I did not want to see them go bad, but I didn't want to make copious amounts of applesauce either!
 I browsed online and came across apple butter.

 I was not familiar with apple butter.
 Even though I have posted about homemade pumpkin butter in the slow cooker, this apple butter in the slow cooker recipe was actually made way before the former.
 I wanted to test the recipe again and see how it stood with apples at a different time of the year.
 It worked perfectly!
 I cut down on the sugar in the original recipe, and honestly, the sugar quantity is all up to you.
 It is based on whether your apples are sweet or tart, or whether you are a sweet tooth to begin with!
 I used a blend of cortland, gala, and empire, I believe.
-I like the blend of apples because you are sure to get original flavour in your recipe, but one type of apple will work just fine!
+I like the blend of apples because you are sure to get original flavor in your recipe, but one type of apple will work just fine!

 UPDATE: It was time again to revisit this recipe and what a success!
 I decided to make a tutorial video to show how easy it is!